-The cooperation can revolve around mobility for individual students and academic staff between the partner institutions, intensive courses, development projects, joint study programmes or networking activities.
+The cooperation can revolve around mobility for individual students and academic staff, intensive courses, development projects, joint study programmes or networking activities.
 It can include all subject areas and deal with themes that the actors find relevant.
 Usually the themes are subject related but the cooperation can also address overarching themes such as education and the working life, entrepreneurship, digitalisation, sustainable development, democracy or e.g. integration.